 offer or give or agree to give any person in Government service any gift or consideration of any kind as an inducement or reward for doing or forbearing to do or for having done or borne to do any act in relation to the obtaining or execution of this or any other agreement for Government services or for showing or forbearing to show favour or disfavour to any person in relation to this or any other contract for Government services; or

-enter into this or any other agreement with the Government or any Government department in connection with which a commission has been paid or agreed to be paid by the Supplier or on the Supplier’s behalf or to the Supplier’s knowledge, unless, before this agreement is made, particulars of any such commission and of the terms and conditions of any agreement for the payment thereof have been disclosed in writing to the representative of the Government or the Government department.
+enter into this or any other agreement with the Government in connection with which a commission has been paid or agreed to be paid by the Supplier or on the Supplier’s behalf or to the Supplier’s knowledge, unless, before this agreement is made, particulars of any such commission and of the terms and conditions of any agreement for the payment thereof have been disclosed in writing to the representative of the Government.

 Any breach of clause16 (Corrupt Gifts and Payments of Commission) by the Supplier or any of its representatives (whether with or without the knowledge of the Supplier) or the commission of any offence by the Supplier or any of its representatives, will entitle the Government to terminate this agreement and determine the amount of any loss resulting from such termination and to recover from the Supplier the amount of any such loss and the value of any such gift, consideration or commission.